JLBlk/Zen-Themes/SuperPins/README.md

 ## Optional Features (toggle in Zen's theme settings):
   - Taller pinned tabs
-  - Smaller Margins between pinned tabs (5px or 10px)
+  - Controllable Margins between pinned tabs (5px or 10px)
   - Box like corners for pinned tabs (less rounded corners)
   - Hide unloaded pinned tabs when tab bar is collapsed (Additional option: Show all pinned tabs on hover even with tab bar collapsed)
   - Color pop for pinned tabs (according to your accent color set in *Settings -> Look and Feel -> Theme Color*)
   - Make pinned tabs transparent
-  - Hide the separator line between pinned tabs and normal tabs
-  - Remove the border of the workspace button
-  - Move workspace button to the bottom of the tabbar
   - Load pinned tabs only when using them, instead of loading all of them on startup
   - Dim unloaded tabs